iagodemacedo/iagodemacedo/README.md

 Hi, I'm Iago 👋

 I'm a Senior Product Manager based in Fortaleza, Brazil, who likes technology a little too much for his own good.
 My work lives where user needs meet business goals.
-Right now I'm at **Facio** [uma linha sobre o que a Facio faz], where I own the payments domain.
+Right now I'm at **Facio**, a Brazilian fintech that gives workers access to credit through their employer, from salary advances to payroll deducted loans.
+I own the payments domain there.

 Before that I led product for two brands in the sports betting and iGaming space, Pitaco in Brazil and Draftea in Mexico.
 And before that I spent years in growth and subscription products, where I learned that a good metric beats a good opinion almost every time.